richdevelopments/guitar-shed/README.md

 #### Unsolved bugs

-1. The only annoying issue still to fix is the overlapping background on mobile when viewing the Polls page.
+1. Rendering video on mobile (Safari and Chrome).

 # Deployment